Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 where $z_1$ is the largest ordinate of points in a curve:

-Write also $\nu$ for the measure $\nu^N_\beta$.
-The expectation under the static measure $\nu$ is denoted by $E_\nu$, $E_{\nu_f}$ is the expectation under $f\nu$ when $f$ is a density for $\nu$, and $\nu_f$ denotes the associated probability.
+Write $E_\nu$ for the expectation under the static measure $\nu=\nu^N_\beta$ and $E_{\nu_f}$ for the expectation under $f\nu$ when $f$ is a density for $\nu$ and $\nu_f$ denotes the associated probability.
 Define the Dirichlet form $D_N$ of the contour dynamics:

 \begin{lemm} Let $f$ be a density with respect to the contour measure $\nu$.
 Then, for any integer $A\geq 2$,